perrochon/gb/ROADMAP.md

 ## Short Term Small Items
 * Money should come next...really
-* Play Impis in Map
+* Play Impis in Map (generally fix who plays)
+* Fix action counts
+* Track mission wins
 * Deploy remaining ships
 * DO skips frames (on emulator) - make sure we minimize work on UI thread
 * Moving Dot animation on squares follow the square, instead of a circle.
 Drive by a parameter of the ship (extension)
 * same ssytem patrol flies to inside of circle, instead of outside...
 * Settings: Clean code smell
 * Fog of War: per race, 3 states (unknown, seen, visible).
 Once you saw a system, you remember planets...
 * Re-creating missions on each build and copy them into res directory.
+Or create missions in the app, not tests...

 ## Short Term Larger Items
 * Population on planets (per race, and do correctly).
 Fix "Make Factory" etc.